Vanlife Plumbing Systems: How to Plumb Sinks, Showers, & Tanks

 The first step is selecting your fresh and gray water tanks.
 Sizes vary depending on your personal needs and available space.
-For example, if you have a roomy van conversion and frequently need water for cleaning and cooking, you should go with larger sized tanks.
-Conversely, if you have a tiny van and rarely need water, a small tank should do the trick.
+For example, if you have a roomy campervan and frequently need water for cooking & preparing camp friendly meals, you should go with larger sized tanks.
+Conversely, if you have a smaller conversion and rarely need water, a small tank should do the trick.

 Once you’ve chosen your water tanks, the next step is mounting them.
 The most popular place to mount the tanks is beneath the sink – while this may take up some space, it’s the easiest way to connect your water supply to your faucet.
 If you don’t have the space, you can mount them outside the van.
-It’s important to note that if you go with an outdoor set-up, the water may freeze in the winter.
+It’s important to note that if you go with an outdoor set-up, you may need to take extra steps to winter proof your tanks or they could freeze in the winter.

 2) Connect the fresh water tank to the water pump

 Once your tanks are mounted, proceed to connect the fresh water tank to either your electric or manual pump.
 As mentioned earlier, PEX piping is the best option as it’s flexible and easy to install.
 It also isn’t affected by acidic water (meaning it won’t corrode over time).

 3) Split the fresh water line from the tank to hot and cold

 For those who have a hot and cold water faucet, you’ll have to connect different pipes to each one.
 This involves splitting the fresh water line in two using small PEX pipes.
 Although both pipes come from the same tank, you can distinguish them based on the colors – the pipes for hot water are typically red, while the pipes for cold water are blue.